Gestational hypertension: Conditions

 Pre-eclampsia and eclampsia are sometimes treated as components of a common syndrome.

 Treatment

-There is no specific treatment, but is monitored closely to rapidly identify pre-eclampsia and its life-threatening complications (HELLP syndrome and eclampsia).
+There is no specific treatment, but gestational hypertension is monitored closely to rapidly identify pre-eclampsia and its life-threatening complications (HELLP syndrome and eclampsia).

 Drug treatment options are limited, as many antihypertensives may negatively affect the fetus.
-Methyldopa, hydralazine, and labetalol are most commonly used for severe pregnancy hypertension.
+ACE inhibitors, angiotensin receptor blockers, and direct renin inhibitors are contraindicated in pregnancy as they are teratogenic.
+Methyldopa, hydralazine, nifedipine, and labetalol are most commonly used for severe pregnancy hypertension.

 The fetus is at increased risk for a variety of life-threatening conditions, including pulmonary hypoplasia (immature lungs).
-If the dangerous complications appear after the fetus has reached a point of viability, even though still immature, then an early delivery may be warranted to save the lives of both mother and baby.
-An appropriate plan for labor and delivery includes selection of a hospital with provisions for advanced life support of newborn babies.
+If dangerous complications appear after the fetus has reached a point of viability, even though still immature, then an early delivery may be warranted to save the lives of both mother and baby.
+An appropriate plan for labor and delivery includes the selection of a hospital with provisions for advanced life support for newborn babies.

+Exercise during pregnancy can help prevent hypertension as it can improve not only the health of the mother but also the child.
+Exercise can regulate the energy needs required during pregnancy while also decreasing inflammation.
+Regular exercise can also lower the stress levels associated with pregnancy.

+There have been significant findings on how exercising can help reduce the effects of hypertension just after one bout of exercise.
+Exercising can help reduce hypertension as well as pre-eclampsia and eclampsia.
+There have been findings in recent studies suggesting that exercising according to recommended guidelines during pregnancy can reduce the risk of developing gestational hypertensive disorder by 30%.
+The Centers for Disease Control and Prevention recommends that during pregnancy, the pregnant woman should exercise 150 minutes each week, specifically focusing on aerobic activity at a moderate intensity.